SeanTAllen/on-deny-capabilities/PITCHME.md

 ---

-How actors can help with fast.
+### How actors can help with fast

+@ul[spaced]
+- make coordination explicit
+- make contention explicit
+@ulend

 ---

-How actors can hurt fast.
+### How actors can hurt fast

+@ul[spaced]
+- naive implementations can be very slow
+- message queues are points of contention
+- locks are usually faster than a large memory copy
+@ulend

 ---